evertverschoor/2DGameEngine/README.md

 ## Planned Work

--> Optimization

--> Allow for normal alt-tabbing without the mouse getting stuck

--> Entity chase camera move mode
+-> Fix Z-index not doing anything

 -> Gravity

 -> Collision detection

--> Support for more than one asset per entity (animations?)

 -> Implement proper way of making entities move (not a certain distance every frame)

 -> Convert to DLL

--> Support for actually being able to use this as a library
+-> Allow for normal alt-tabbing without the mouse getting stuck on NORMAL camera move

+-> Add optimize function to the renderer (???) to resize bitmaps permanently during load time

 ## Could Haves